Breaking Free from Fear when Confronting an Enemy

 As mentioned, you don’t have to go hard on yourself when starting.
 For example, you could start by approaching and talking to random strangers, especially if that’s outside your personality.
 You could join a fighting gym, spend time in the woods, or hold a tarantula.

 In short, try things that put you through paces so you learn what struggle is and how to avoid the fear of confrontation.
 Get out of your comfort zone so that you can cultivate confidence.
-You might not know it, but confidence is already inside you, and you simply need to find and cultivate it.
+You might not know it, but confidence is already inside you, and you need to find and cultivate it.

 Of course, facing your fears doesn’t mean you go looking for fights, but if you want to stop doing chicken little, you need to get your manly act together and get used to manly stuff.